vahidejo/NKGSummerSchool/README.md

 Recommended Python distribution see: www.anaconda.com

-To take full advantage of the live examples and exercises it is recommended to have access to a working copy of a Python/Jupyter notebook distribution prior to the lecture.
+Note that to take full advantage of the live examples and exercises, it is recommended to have access to a working copy of a Python/Jupyter notebook distribution prior to the lecture.

 JGG